aryman-singh-07/Alpha_Terminal/README.md

 - **Requests + HTML parsing** (for CMC scraper)
 - **SQLite** (optional snapshots)
 - **Excel export** (openpyxl / xlsxwriter)
+To view the database:
+Use DB Browser for SQLite
+Open crypto.db
 ---

 ## ▶️ How to Run Locally